 Whether residential or commercial, flat roofs are not technically flat.
 They must contain a minimum slope to allow water to drain.
 Proper drainage prevents problems such as leaks, mold, or structural deterioration.
 The state of Florida imposes building codes to ensure that every type of roof has a form of drainage.

-If you have recently noticed that your roof has water puddles, rotting framework or leak stains along the walls or ceiling, there may be a problem with drainage.
-Below we look at what a flat roof is, types of flat roofs and how to slope a flat roof for drainage.
-If you have any further questions, feel free to contact Quality Roofing Solutions.
-We are your leading roofing contractor on the Gulf Coast.
+If you have recently noticed that your roof has water puddles, rotting framework, or leak stains along the walls or ceiling, there may be a problem with drainage.
+Below we look at what a flat roof is, the types of flat roofs, and how to slope a flat roof for drainage.
+If you have any further questions, feel free to contact Quality Roofing.
+We are your leading roofing contractor on the coast.

 What is a Flat Roof?

 A flat roof is a roofing system that is nearly level with a slight slope.
 The reason why it is called a flat roof is that it meets the bare minimum for a required slope, or it is flatter than any other type of roof.
 Roofing contractors often refer to the slope of the roof as the pitch.

 Flat roofs require a specific type of construction, which usually includes a reinforced structure made of concrete or masonry.
 It is typically covered by some type of membranes, such as modified bitumen roofing or thermoplastic roofing (TPO or PVC).
 Flat roofs have several applications in both residential and commercial buildings.

 How the Pitch is Determined in a Flat Roof